-The following UBC scholars are using their research to show how the climate crisis will impact human health.
-They frame the climate crisis as a planetary health issue, where climate change will not only be bad for the planet's health, but will influence human health and disease in several ways.
+The following UBC scholars are using their research to better understand the impact of the climate crisis on human health.
+According to them, the climate crisis is a planetary health issue, and climate change will not only be bad for the planet's health, but it will also influence human health and disease in several ways.
 The work conducted by our graduate students is showing how oppressed and marginalized communities will bear many of the harmful impacts, which has already been evident in the COVID-19 public health crisis.
 Urgent progress and collaboration between youth and society leaders are part of the solution for a better future.

 Zhaohua Cheng: Urban forest-based solutions for optimal cooling

 Zhaohua Cheng (Cindy) is a PhD student in the Urban Forestry program at the Faculty of Forestry.
 Her research is focusing on finding a way to integrate urban forest planning and management into climate action planning of cities to cope with the climate crisis.
 Cindy is also looking at the co-benefits of livability and social benefits of urban forests in cities.